 SPECIAL BRIEFING: US ELECTION PANEL

 It has been a long time since there has been a political clash of titans as there is in this US election.
-Whether Donald Trump or Hilary Clinton is successful, the campaigns have been provocative and engaging in ways not seen before.
-Donald Trump has tapped into a level of angst in the American electorate and as such, he has been a disruptive force driving a different public discourse.
-Hilary Clinton has worked to underscore her credentials and to differentiate her platform in an era of economic frustration and disillusionment with politics.
+Despite whom was successful, the campaigns were provocative and engaging in ways not seen before.
+Donald Trump tapped into a level of angst in the American electorate and as such, he has been a disruptive force driving a different public discourse.
+Hillary Clinton worked to underscore her credentials and to differentiate her platform in an era of economic frustration and disillusionment with politics.

 Join us for this special briefing, following the election, to discuss the impact on Canada, geopolitics, the economy, and the evolving public debate around immigration, international trade, and how to help our countries grow and foster.